 “We don’t offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.”
+Any information we provide is limited to our plans in your area.
+Please contact Medicare.gov or 1-800-MEDICARE to get information on your options.”

 While this is a requirement, it’s a bit misleading and confusing.
 While it’s true that you can see plan details for all plans on Medicare.
 Not all the plan benefits are listed there.
 To see all the plan document, it routes the beneficiary to the insurance company’s site.
 This process can be very time-consuming, and some beneficiaries get confused.

 Working with a licensed broker, while they may not offer every single plan, they can see details from all the programs and provide advice based on your needs on which plans fit.
-In addition, they can give the plan details for the plans you’re discussing with them, as opposed to going all over the web looking for information.
+In addition, they can give the plan details for the plans you’re discussing with them instead of going all over the web looking for information.

 Can you opt out of call recording?

 No, if discussing Medicare coverage, the conversation must include a recording.
 The only way to avoid the recording is a face-to-face meeting.

 Any calls related to Medicare Advantage or Medicare Part D enrollment chain fall under the new recording requirement.
 Required calls include scheduling appointments, gathering information, follow-up calls, educational meetings, and calling leads.

 With the new CMS 2024 Final Rule starting September 30, 2023, only marketing and sales calls must be recorded.

 How do I stop call recording information?